According to pages 131-132 of Making Laws, House Research Department, 2018:

 "A committee is not required to consider, still less to report, every bill referred to it.
 Many bills proceed no further than introduction and referral to a committee; they are never heard of again.
 Others emerge from one committee only to founder in another.

-More details are available in Making Laws, House Research Department, 2018 on pages 99-136.
+More details are available in Making Laws, House Research Department.